 All of its trackers and watches track steps and monitor sleep using similar motion sensors to those found in the Oura Ring.

-Fitbit's Ionic smartwatch and Charge 4 both include GPS to track outdoor activities natively from the device and others will use a connected smartphone's GPS to the same effect.
-A host of Fitbit's also track swimming too.
+Fitbit's Versa, Sense smartwatches, and Charge 5 all include GPS to track outdoor activities natively from the device, and others like the Inspire 3, will use a connected smartphone's GPS to the same effect.

 Fitbit activity metrics: